HismaelOliveira/LSTM-URP/README.md

-# LSTM to Usage Related Post
+# LSTM to Related Post

-This repository contains the LSTM to usage related post.
-An usage related post is an concept of HCI that refers usage iformations about the system.
+This repository contains the LSTM to related post.
+A related post is an concept of HCI that refers usage iformations about the system.
 <br/>
 This code has <b> 88.5% </b>accuracy and <b> 22.3%</b> of loss.
  <br/><br/>